Virtual University of Pakistan: Overview

-Virtual University was established in 2002 by the Government of Pakistan to promote distance education.
+Virtual University was established in 2002 by the Government of Pakistan to promote e-learning.
 It is recognized by the Higher Education Commission (Pakistan) and holds highest category 'W' by HEC.
 The Virtual University of Pakistan also holds a Federal Charter.
-It is Pakistan's first university based on completely modern Information and Communication Technologies (ICT) and evolving their mode of education by using Artificial Intelligence, Blockchain, Virtual Reality, and Metaverse technologies.
-It is a future-oriented university in Pakistan and progressing gradually.
+It is Pakistan's first university based on completely modern Information and Communication Technologies (ICT) and evolving their mode of education by using artificial intelligence, blockchain, virtual reality, and metaverse technologies.
 The university offers undergraduate, post-graduate and doctorate courses in various disciplines.
 Due to its heavy reliance on serving lectures through the internet, Pakistani students abroad are also enrolled in the university's programs.

-Virtual University directs and records the lectures of the top renowned national and international professors, assistant professors, and lecturers (Adjunct Faculty) who are highly skilled, field experts and have practical experience in the relevant domain at their virtual reality studio.